- WHERE TO STAY

 The coaches only stop at a few regional towns on the journey like Basingstoke or Winchester - no stops are made at hotels or Southampton cruise terminals.

 For Southampton departures the coach station is in the heart of Southampton city centre.
-There are no shuttles or public transport connecting the cruise terminals and the coach station.
-From Southampton's cruise terminals it is too far to walk with luggage, you must take a local taxi from the cruise terminal rank costing around £10.
+There are no shuttles or public transport between the cruise terminals and the coach station.
+From Southampton's four cruise terminals it is too far to walk with luggage, a local taxi cab from the well marshalled cruise terminal rank should cost around £10.

 There are National Express ticket kiosks and ticket machines within London Victoria and Southampton coach stations.

 We recommend you pre book your ticket on-line in advance.
-Departures, especially after a cruise ship has docked, do get fully booked and when this happens a second bus is not provided.
-E-tickets are available and sent directly to your e-mail in-box.
+Departures, especially after a cruise ship has docked do get fully booked and when this happens a second bus is not provided.
+E-tickets are available sent directly to your e-mail in-box.

 National Express offer a choice of ticket types.
 Cheapest fares are advance purchase on-line, some are exclusively on-line.
 Like many fare structures you pay more for flexibility to change schedules or cancel.
 Fares will vary according to demand and how far a ticket is booked in advance of their journey.